 Mandy

-If you’re into wild, visually intense movies that blend horror, action, and surrealism, then Mandy might just be your next obsession.
-Directed by Panos Cosmatos and starring Nicolas Cage, this 2018 film is a brutal, psychedelic revenge tale set in the eerie Shadow Mountains in 1983.
-It’s not your typical horror flick—it’s more like a fever dream soaked in neon, blood, and heavy metal.
+If you're into wild, visually intense cinema that blends horror, action, and surrealism, Mandy is a ride you won’t want to miss.
+Directed by Panos Cosmatos and starring Nicolas Cage in one of his most unhinged and unforgettable performances, this 2018 film is a brutal, psychedelic revenge story set in the eerie forests of the Pacific Northwest in 1983.

 Showtimes in English at Cinemas in Zurich